Amirmahdi-Amrollahi-Biukey/Remote-Patient-Monitoring-Dashboard/README.md

 The original RPM dataset is not included in this repository.

-To protect confidentiality, this repository does not contain:
+This repository does not contain:

-- patient-level records
+- patient records
 - clinical notes
 - raw device readings
 - raw alert files
-- identifiable patient information
+- patient identifiers
-- original confidential extracts
+- confidential source files

-The shared materials are intended to demonstrate the project workflow, modeling logic, dashboard design, and analytical thinking behind the solution.
+The shared files are included only to demonstrate the project structure, modeling process, dashboard design, and analytical approach.

 ---